sebvilhelm/cv/src/cv.md

 - Testing; primarily using Jest, react-testing-library, and Cypress.io.
 - HTML and CSS, also.

-And some of the stuff I know, but want to learn even better:
+And some of the stuff I'm keen on learning more about:

 - Rust.
 - Functional paradigms.